-DRAW-3320 Intermediate Workshop: Cuts, Cracks, and Creases 3 Studio Credits Prerequisite: 3 DRAW credits at the 2000 level
+DRAW-3320 Intermediate Workshop: Cuts, Cracks, and Creases

 This workshop proposes drawing as a practice of mobility, specifically walking.
 Students will learn about concepts and practices, from Kandinsky to Ingold, that bring walking, line and art together on a drawing surface.
 A variety of media and approaches will be explored.
 Studio work will be accompanied by field trips, readings, screenings, and discussions.